Activision and Electronic Arts settle lawsuit

 Activision said EA executives urged West and Zampella to meet with them, and enlisted intermediaries to help, even though West and Zampella were under contract with Activision.

+West and Zampella have not reached a settlement with Activision.
+Their trial is scheduled for May 29 in a Los Angeles state court.

-A Los Angeles state court docket was still listing a trial date in the case for the end of the month, and it was unclear whether West and Zampella would also settle.
-An attorney for the two former Activision executives could not immediately be reached for comment on Wednesday.
+An attorney for the two former Activision executives could not be reached immediately for comment on Wednesday.

 The case in Superior Court of the State of California, Los Angeles County is Jason West v Activision Publishing, No. SC107041.